m-lamonaca/programming-notes/docs/html/html.md

 </fieldset>
 ```

-## HTML5 Input Types

-Newer input types are useful for:

-* validation
-* restricting user input
-* Using custom dialogs

-Downsides:

-* most are not supported by older browsers, especially Internet Explorer.
-* each browser has a different implementation so the user experience is not consistent.

 ### Email Field

 Used to receive a valid e-mail address from the user.
 Most browsers can validate this without needing javascript.